justinwylie033/SET09102_portfolio-main/README.md

 ## Introduction

-The SET09102 module has been a transformative experience.
+The SET09102 module will be a transformative experience.
 From setting up development environments to collaborating on team projects, each week brought its unique challenges and learnings.

 ## Week 2: Setup